Scientific Workflow#

 Model Composition#

-• Parameter Assignment: Fix certain parameters to input values or linking parameters in the model together so they have the same values.
+Parameter Assignment: Setting specific values for certain parameters or linking parameters together so they share the same value.

-• Parameter Assertions: Place assertions on model parameters, for example requiring that one parameter is higher than another parameter.
+Parameter Assertions: Imposing constraints on model parameters, such as requiring one parameter to be greater than another.

 Searches#

-Different model-fitting problems require different methods to fit the model.
+Different model-fitting problems often require different approaches to fitting the model effectively.

-• Model Dimensions: How many parameters does the model and its non-linear parameter space consist of?
+Model Dimensions: How many parameters constitute the model and its non-linear parameter space?

-• Model Complexity: Different models have different parameter degeneracies requiring different non-linear search techniques.
+Model Complexity: Different models exhibit varying degrees of parameter degeneracy, which necessitates different non-linear search techniques.

-In the early stages of setting up your scientific workflow, you should experiment with different searches, determine which reliable infer the maximum likelihood fits to the data and profile which ones do so in the faster times.
+During the initial stages of setting up your scientific workflow, it’s beneficial to experiment with different searches.
+This process helps identify which methods reliably infer maximum likelihood fits to the data and assess their efficiency in terms of computational time.

 Note